pixbi/bootloader/README.md

 # Frontend Bootloader

-The bootloader exposes a global function `bootload(1)` that takes the name of the global variable that points to an object-literal namespace and do the
+The bootloader provides a `module(2)` function that takes a module path and a module definition.
+The path is written in normal dot notation. `module(2)` will take care of setting things up and making sure nothing is accidentally overwritten.

-following:
+The bootloader performs the following:

 * Recursively iterate through the object
 * Bind all functions to their immediate parent
-* Collect all dependency declarations from a special attribute in each object named `dependsOn`, which is an array of absolute references to other modules in dot notation
+* Collect all dependency declarations from a special attribute in each object named `dependsOn`, which is an array of absolute references to other modules in dot notation (e.g. `["x.y.z", "d.e"]`)
-* Call all `init` functions
+* Call all `init` functions in the prescribed order
 * Remove all `init` functions from the structure to prevent repeated calls

-The bootloader expects all `init` functions are synchronous and do not accept any parameters.
+Note that the bootloader expects all `init` functions to be synchronous and that they do not accept any parameters.
+Of course `init` may invoke asynchronous operations; it's just that the bootloader does not wait for it to complete.

-The bootloader itself is written in object-literal module style but exposes the `bootload(1)` function on window.
+The bootloader itself is written in object-literal module style and expects the application to call `module.init()`, which would execute the bootloader and bootstrap all registered modules.

-The bootloader also provides a `module(2)` function that takes a module path and the module definition.
-The path is written in normal do notation.
-Module will take care of making sure nothing is accidentally overwritten.

 ## Setup